BlTWISE/topgg-bot-voter/README.md

 ## Top.gg Bot Voter

-A simple Top.gg bot voter made with puppeteer and love.
+A simple Top.gg bot voter made with puppeteer.

 You can use this application to get inumerous votes on your bot on [Top.gg](https://top.gg) but you will require `Discord User tokens`.